 - Frying Spoon or Strainer

-Although I don't think you'll be left with any leftovers (my family always fight for the last piece), they can be reheated in the oven.
+Although I don't think you'll be left with any leftovers (my family always fights for the last piece), they can be reheated in the oven.
 Preheat your oven to 350 ℉ (180 ℃) and bake them for 10-15 minutes.

 - Basbousa Semolina Cake

-- Whipped Sweet Potato Soufflé With Walnuts
+- Southern Sweet Potato Casserole With Pecans

 - 2 ½ cups all-purpose flour